karan3d8/Excel_Initial_Project/README.md

 # Excel_Initial_Project
+Thank You for visiting my Profile.

 As i am learning excel, I am becoming more and more confident.
-I am findind excel and data analysis very important and interesting.
 I have started to understand that, Analysis is not about "What?", But analysis is about "Why?".

-In my First Project, I have made a Sales Project.
-Here I have try to analyse Where People have more wages?, Between What age groups people prefer to buy Car/Bike?, How much you will earn as per your qualification? and much more....
+To make this project, I have followed YouTube video of Alex The Analyst (https://www.youtube.com/watch?v=opJgMj1IUrc).
+In this Project I try to analyze many different aspects based on Gender, Region, Age group and much more.
+I have used Pivot tables to simplify the data ans I use simple graphs for data visualisation.